nayaabkhan/amd-osx-vanilla/README.md

     ```

 8. Now you can reboot into the USB to perform the installation. **Please use APFS with SSDs** or installation won't proceed.

+9. Post install, we need to copy over the EFI folder from USB to the EFI partition on the SSD where macOS was installed.
+Use Clover Configurator to mount both and perform the copy.

+10. Installing WebDrivers: Only `WebDriver-387.10.10.15.15.108` supports all versions of High Sierra.
+Use it if none others work.
+Nvidia has removed official drivers for this version but it could be found as reupload elsewhere.
+I have it on my Network drive in case needed.

+10. For WIFI use: https://github.com/chris1111/Wireless-USB-Adapter-Clover to install kexts in the EFI parition.